Admissions Frequently Asked Questions

 Graduate Record Examinations (GRE)

-No. The GRE general test is required of the following applicants:
+No. The GRE general test is only required of applicants to the following programs:

 - Foreign Languages

 - Earth Science

 For the GRE, arrange to have Educational Testing Services (ETS) send official GRE score reports to Stony Brook University (School code: 2548)